top of page

 In the same way that there were twelve sons of Israel and twelve leaders of the twelve tribes, Christ appointed twelve apostles in establishing His Church.
 He could have chosen one apostle and eleven evangelists, or one apostle and eleven pastors or perhaps one apostle and eleven deacons, but He didn't.

-Nothing was as destructive to the Worldwide Church of God as the establishment of "Image of the Beast" government in the Church.
+Nothing was as destructive to the Worldwide Church of God as the adoption of "image of the Beast" government.
 This happened in the late 1950's.
 Over time, this led to the alienation of God's people from Him and His law, looking as they did first and foremost to a man and depending on that man for direction rather than having a personal, close relationship with God.
-This was followed, after the death of that man, by the total fragmentation of the Church, with a number of men each now claiming to be "some special one" (Acts 8) and seeking to draw believers after themselves.
-The damage done to the longsuffering people of God is incalculable.
+See the page "TEN BROKEN COMMANDMENTS" for more on this.

 If ever there has been a time in history when believers once again say "I am of Paul" or "I am of Apollos" or "I am of Cephas" (I Cor 1:12 and I Cor 3:4), then this must be it.
 Truly, there is nothing new under the sun.

 The real problem is that we are transgressing God's law, i.e. His Ten Commandments.
-We need to be united with our Creator, on His terms, not those of "one man".
-See the page "TEN BROKEN COMMANDMENTS" for more on this.

-Successive "one man rule" was not found in Israel until it became a kingdom, which was a rejection of God's government and brought punishment on the nation.
-Under the New Covenant, God gave the Church "One God" government under Jesus Christ.
-In the Laodicean era however, many people in God's Church have once again rejected Jesus Christ as King and instead accepted a man as king.
-The Philadelphia era message warns about this by stating "let no man take your crown" (Rev 3:11).
-See the page "THE TRUE CHURCH ERAS".
+Successive "one man rule" was not found in Israel until it became a kingdom, which God states was a rejection of His government and brought punishment on the nation.
+Under the New Covenant, God gave the Church "one God" government under Jesus Christ.
+In the Laodicea era, however, many people in God's Church have once again rejected Jesus Christ as King and instead accepted a man as king.
+The Philadelphia era message is referring to this when it warns, "let no man take your crown" (Rev 3:11 - KJV).
+See the page "THE TRUE CHURCH ERAS" for more on this.

-Israel as a physical nation was organised as twelve tribes with twelve leaders working in consultation with, and under direction of, the physical high priest.
+Israel, as a physical nation, was organised as twelve tribes with twelve leaders working in consultation with, and under direction of, the physical high priest.
 Likewise, the Church was organised with twelve apostles working with, and under the direction of, their spiritual High Priest.

 A good comparison would be a sporting team.
 Think of the apostles as being a team of twelve players.
 One is the captain of the team.
 He makes calls on the field, whenever situations arise requiring special guidance.
 Christ, however, is the manager of the team.
 He is the one in charge of play overall.
 He is the one who leads the training, directs the team and determines its playing style.
 Ultimately however, as manager of the team, Christ is accountable to the owner of the team, God the Father.